Legal cases with fixed pricing, standardized processes, and firm timelines

 Table of Contents:

 TDS return is a quarterly statement which is to be given to the IT department.
-It is mandatory for deductors to submit a TDS return.
+It is mandatory for deductors to submit a tds on professional return.
 The information required to file TDS returns are:

 PAN of the deductor and the deductee